marekvospel/blog/src/routes/posts/web-basics/+page.md

 }
 ```

-You know all the ways to make text look different, but yet how to actually position the content differently is still a
+Now you know all the ways to make text look different, but yet how to actually position the content differently is still
-mystery.
+a mystery.
 It's obvious, that there are css rules to position text in the center, add a background, padding, margin etc.
 but there is only so many HTML elements, after just a few rules you've run out of options to define styles.
 That's where
 classes come into play.
 By adding a `class` attribute to an element, you can suddenly use the class as a selector by prepending it with a `.`.
-Classes cannot have spaces inside them, as `class` attribute is a space separated list, so adding a space would make it
+Classes cannot have spaces inside them, because `class` attribute is a space separated list, so adding a space would
-two classes.
+make it two classes.
 ```css
 /* <p class="should-be-red should-be-bold">red text</p> */
 .should-be-red {